MilesYu15/Hybrid-Cloud-Weather-Alert-App/README.md

 The `AKS` directory contains the Terraform modules to set up a Azure Kubernetes Service on Microsoft Azure, which includes networking components and Azure Database for MySQL.

+### Back End Application

+The back-end application is a headless NodeJS server.
+The backend handles the business logic related to user and weather alert management.
+Upon creating, updating or deleting weather alerts, events are created and sent down the Kafka topics for poller and notifier to process.

+Access is restricted only to registered and authenticated users.
+Each user can only modity their only alerts.
+To accomplish this, after a user is authenticated, the client will receive JWT token which it should then use when making REST API calls.

+### Poller

+Poller is a microservice in charge of polling weather data from NOAA website.
+Poller has its own database to store the locations of which weather data needs to be polled.
+Poller is event-driven and updates its database based on the events it receives from the Kafka topic.
+Weather data is polled periodically and sent down another Kafka topic for notifier to process.

+### Notifier

+Notifier is a microservice in charge of sending out weather alerts.
+Notifier has its own database to keep track of the alerts that have already been sent out.
+Notifier is also event-driven and determines if alerts should be sent based on the weather data from the Kafka topic.